Glen-Miller/Group-project-overview/README.md

 # Group-project-overview
-Contains the overview of contributions and post mortem for the group project SEM2
+Contains the overview of individual contributions,post mortem and presenation for the group project (Lv4-SEM2)